HEP-KBFI/ris_dumper/README.md

 ```

 3. Double check the new publications file `publications.ris` using a text editor.
 Check that all DOIs exist, check manually that the DOIs lead to the correct place.
+4. Upload the new publications file to ETIS
+  - Publications -> Import -> RIS file
-4. Upload the new publications file to ETIS.
-Do not forget to associate the authors also in ETIS!
+  - Do not forget to associate the authors also in ETIS: Authors with ETIS account!